openhab/openhab-addons/addons/binding/org.openhab.binding.smappee/README.md

 # Smappee Binding

-This binding integrates the [Smappee energy monitor](http://www.smappee.com/be_en/home).
+This binding integrates the [Smappee energy monitor](http://www.smappee.com).

 ## Introduction

-Thanks to the Smappee energy monitor you always know how much power your appliances consume, wherever you are.
-For more comfort, a better insight and sustainable energy savings up to 30%.
+The Smappee energy monitor monitors how much power your appliances consume and how much you gain from your solar power system in realtime.
+It can automatically detect the appliances based on their energy consumption pattern.
+Smappee also offers a water and a gas sensor consumption monitor.

 Both the Energy monitor and the Solar energy monitor can be used.
 These can be bought online in the [smappee webshop] (http://www.smappee.com/be_en/eshop/monitors.html).

-The smappee supports clamps for 3 phase and 1 phase systems and there is a separate circuit clamp for your solar system. installation manuals can be found on [their support page](https://www.smappee.com/be_en/support)
+The smappee supports clamps for 3 phase and 1 phase systems and there is a separate circuit clamp for your solar system.
+Installation manuals can be found on [their support page](https://www.smappee.com/be_en/support)

 ## Supported Things

-This binding provides 1 bridge thing type : 'smappee'.
-There should be only 1 smappee device installed in your home.
+This binding provides one bridge thing type : 'smappee'.
+There should be only one smappee device installed in your home.
 This thing act like a bridge and represents your smappee monitor device and should be configured first.
 Once configured, this will autodetect all other smappee things.

-Detected things :
+Detected things:

-- appliance: A detected appliance, the appliances that are not categorized yet (type "Find Me"), are skipped.
+- appliance: A detected appliance.
+The appliances that are not categorized yet (type is "Find Me") are skipped.
 - actuator: A paired smappee switch.
 - sensor: A paired water or gas sensor.

 ## Discovery

 The smappee thing must be configured manually.
-Appliances, Actuators and the sensors are auto-detected.
+Appliances, actuators and the sensors are autodetected.

 ## Smappee thing configuration

-As described on their [support page] (https://support.smappee.com/hc/en-us/articles/202153935-Where-can-I-find-the-API-documentation-), you need to email [support@smappee.com] (mailto:support@smappee.com) to get a client ID and a client secret to access the api.
-In that mail you need to provide them :
+As described on their [support page] (https://support.smappee.com/hc/en-us/articles/202153935-Where-can-I-find-the-API-documentation-), you need to email [support@smappee.com] (mailto:support@smappee.com) to get a client ID and a client secret to access the API.
+In that mail you need to provide them:

 - Full name: your full name
 - Monitor serial number: this can be found at the back of your smappee